bhavya1929/TransCistor_v2/README.md

 ### Dependencies

-TransCistor is built as a webserver (https://transcistor.unibe.ch/) or standalone script.
+TransCistor is built as a webserver (https://transcistor.unibe.ch/) or a standalone script.
 * The webserver is a shiny app and has no dependencies.
 * The standalone version is built in R and the main dependencies are R packages: tidyverse, dplyr, rlang, rlist, etc.